exiztinz/client-side-javascript-assignment1/README.md

 1. Clone the repo
 2. Open `index.html` in your browser.
 ## Notes
-- This app is optomized for desktop only.
+- This app is optomized for desktop, and mobile.